mach3builders/laravel-privatelabel/README.md

 ```

 ### Commands
-The packages comes with 2 commands, one to update all php versions of the private labels and one to reinstall all private labels on the forge server.
+The packages comes with some helper commands

 #### Reinstall labels
-the following command will reinstall all private labels on the forge server.
+the following command will reinstall all private labels.
 The private label will be updated to status `dns_validating` and will go trough the process of being installed on the server.

 To reinstall all labels use:
 ```bash